SpikE-Odets/esx_jewelrobbery/README.md

 	Store can auto close if not enough police on for a robbery.
 	If store closes while you are inside, Employee's will help you outside after explaining the store is closed.

-	Each weapon that is allow to break glass can have a different break chance percent - if weapon is set to 100 will break first try every time.
+	Each weapon that is allow to break glass can have a different break chance percent.
+	Each Item that can drop from a glass box - can have different drop percent(rare) as well as max amount.

+	Server is able to set UnAuthJobs that will not be able to rob the Jewerly Store.
+	Server can set multiple Police Job by name that will receive robbery notification / be able to close store.

+	Sounds for breaking/failing glass case.
+Breaking sound can not be turned off / fail sound can be turned off.

 	Security feature to keep one box paying out multiple times.